MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

     This example distributes resources across all clusters labeled with `env: prod`.
 As the changes are implemented, the corresponding `ClusterResourceOverride` configurations are applied to the designated clusters.
 The selection of a matching cluster role resource, `secret-reader`, triggers the application of the configurations to the clusters.

-1. Verify that the cluster resource placement is created successfully.
+1. Verify that the cluster resource placement was created successfully.

     :::image type="content" source="./media/cluster-resource-override/crp-success-inline.png" lightbox="./media/cluster-resource-override/crp-success.png" alt-text="Screenshot of the Azure portal page for cluster resource placements, showing a successfully created placement.":::